lamberta/devkit-doc/guide/game-walkthrough.md

 hill.
-By animating the mole up and down on the y-axis and giving it a clipping rectangle to mask it out beyond certain dimensions, the mole will appear like it's "jumping" out of the ground ready to be whacked!
+By animating the mole up and down on the y-axis and giving it a clipping rectangle to mask it out beyond certain dimensions, the mole will appear like it's "jumping" out of the ground, and ready to be whacked!

 ~~~
 this.buildView = function () {